-- 9. The Monitoring Officer's job is to oversee the complaints process, to liaise with the Independent Person and where appropriate to refer the case to an Investigator and then a Hearing Sub Committee of the Audit & Standards Committee. - 10.
+- 11. The Monitoring Officer's job is to oversee the complaints process, to liaise with the Independent Person and where appropriate to refer cases to an Investigator and then potentially a Standards Sub Committee of the Audit & Standards Committee. - 12.
 The Monitoring Officer is accountable to the Audit & Standards Committee for this function.